Faiaz98/gizantech-recruitment-task/README.md

 | React chart shows only temp, not timestamp | No time tracking initially       | Switched to timestamps from API          |
 | JWT removed during cleanup                 | Extra complexity, not required   | Removed to keep scope tight              |
 | 429 errors appear when testing /temperature| Rate limit exceeded              | Expected behavior                        |

+## Final Note
+Thank you GizanTech!
+This was a challenging but rewarding assignment - covering everything from backend to frontend UX.
+Every decision made here was intentional and aligned with the PDF specs.